 I won’t reel-y be covering HOW to shoot and edit Reels today, so check out this article for more information on that.
 Trial and error is the best teacher here, in my opinion.
 But I’ll include lots of tips for how to think about and create Reels that fit in your Instagram Strategy.

 Questions on Instagram Strategy?
-Grab our Instagram Guide for Creatives (soon to be updated for 2021!).
+Grab our Instagram Guide for Creatives (recently updated for 2021!).

 You may wonder what’s the difference between a Reel and a Story on Instagram.
 Both videos, both allow for 15 seconds, so why are there 2 different things?
 The big answer: AUDIENCE.